-Gordon Hawkins as Rigoletto in Opera Colorado's 2014 production - photo by Matthew Staver
+Gordon Hawkins as Rigoletto in Opera Colorado's 2014 production - photo by Matthew Staver act three - A dilapidated inn on the bank of the Mincio river on the outskirts of Mantua

-RIGOLETTO PLOT SUMMARY act three - A dilapidated inn on the bank of the Mincio river on the outskirts of Mantua After the Duke falls asleep, Maddalena argues with her brother; she has fallen for the Duke's charms and does not want to kill him.
+After the Duke falls asleep, Maddalena argues with her brother; she has fallen in love with the Duke and does not want to kill him.
 Gilda, who has returned disguised as a man, overhears their conversation.
 She hears the siblings agree to kill any stranger who enters the inn and place the stranger's body in a sack, which they will then give to Rigoletto, telling him it is the body of the Duke.
 Maddalena agrees to the plan, but worries no one will come, since a violent storm is approaching.
 Summoning her courage, Gilda knocks on the door, determined to give her life in place of the Duke's.
 Maddalena opens the door, and lightning flashes as Gilda meets her death.

-The storm diminishes, and Rigoletto enters to claim the Duke's corpse.
-Rigoletto gives Sparafucile the rest of his fee and carries the shrouded body to the river, rejoicing in his victory over the Duke.
-Just as he is about to heave the corpse into the river, Rigoletto hears a voice singing.
+The storm dies down, and Rigoletto enters to claim the Duke's body.
+He carries the shrouded body to the river, rejoicing in his victory over the Duke.
+Just as he is about to heave the sack into the river, Rigoletto hears a voice singing.
 It is the Duke!

 Tearing the sack open, Rigoletto sees Gilda, who revives long enough to reveal what has happened.

-Crying out in despair, Rigoletto realizes Monterone's curse has come to fruition-his actions have murdered his own daughter!
+Crying out in despair, Rigoletto realizes Monterone's curse has come true-Rigoletto's actions have destroyed his own daughter!

+The final scene in act three of Opera Colorado's 2005 production

+Play Opera

-The final scene in act three of Opera Colorado's 2005 production Play P Opera Rigoletto closely follows the plot of Victor Hugo's 1832 play Le roi s'amuse (The King Amuses Himself).
+Rigoletto closely follows the plot of Victor Hugo's 1832 play Le roi s'amuse (The King Amuses Himself).
 Learn which parts inspired Verdi.

 Play